Honi Soit

 Honi Soit is the student newspaper of the University of Sydney.
 First published in 1929, the newspaper is produced by an elected editorial team and a select group of reporters sourced from the university's populace.
-Its name is an abbreviation of the Anglo-Norman phrase "Honi soit qui mal y pense", meaning "shamed be (the person) who thinks evil of it".
+Its name is an abbreviation of the Anglo-Norman phrase Honi soit qui mal y pense, meaning "shamed be (the person) who thinks evil of it".
+With its radical left-wing posture, the paper is the subject of frequent controversy.

 Layout

 Format and organisation

 Published as part of the activities of the University of Sydney Students' Representative Council (SRC), Honi Soit is a tabloid-sized publication incorporating a mixture of campus-specific and broader political articles.